anonymoose/calledit/README.md

 # calledit

-Compojure web application for i-called.it
+Compojure web application for kalled.it

 ## Usage